 Describe the MINE-R chemo before the bone marrow transplantation

 The MINE-R was really difficult.
-I never had vomiting during my previous two regimens but this time, I started to have a yellow vomit coming out every now and then.
+I never had vomiting during my previous 2 regimens, but this time, I started to have a yellow vomit coming out every now and then.
 It was never controlled by any medication.

 Describe the bone marrow transplant preparation